 Notice of withdrawal from the event must be communicated by emailing email@example.com stating clearly the desire to withdraw and putting the word WITHDRAWAL in subject line of the email.
 Withdrawals will not be accepted by telephone.

 After the expiry of the two-week post payment period, the entry fee will not be refunded under any circumstance (including illness or injury, military deployment, pregnancy or shift pattern changes) – unless the participant has taken out third-party insurance.
 The participant must contact the third-party insurer directly to request this.

 3.2 Any participant who fails to arrive at the start line on time will be assumed withdrawn from the race and will not be eligible to a refund of any kind.
 No late starters will be permitted to cross the start line.

-3.3 Participants will be able to transfer their entry to another participant up until Monday 4th March 2019.
+3.3 Participants will be able to transfer their entry to another participant up until the advertised transfer deadline.
 Any transfer to another participant will be subject to a transfer fee of £5.80.
 Transfers are conducted through the ACTIVE online system by the withdrawing participant.
 The new participant will pay the relevant entry fees through the entry system and once complete, the withdrawing participant will automatically receive their refund from the entry system minus the transfer fee.
 No transfers will be possible outside of the above stated period and can only be made between participants eligible for the same price type (therefore, athletes who have purchased a reduced ‘Affiliated’ or ‘Welsh Athletics’ price entry must transfer to participants eligible for this discount).
 Please note, entries purchased via a ‘Multi-Event Pass’ are non-transferrable and are intended for individuals only.